How it all began -The history of Two EE's Farm

 In November 2000 Two EE's farm expanded by acquiring 25 more acres of farm land nearby; Two EE's Organic Produce.
-This farm's operation is managed by Henk's youngest son Mike who lives on the property with his wife Ghita and their six children.
-Mike started working the land in early Spring 2001 and has since transformed the grassy fields into fertile soil, growing a bounty of fresh organic vegetables which have been certified organic by the Fraser Valley Organic Producers Association (FVOPA) since 2004.
+This farm's operation is managed by one of Henk's grandsons, Justin Vanderploeg, who lives on the property with his wife Jackie and their three children.
+The grassy fields of Spring 2001 and have been transformed into fertile soil, growing a bounty of fresh organic vegetables which have been certified organic by the Fraser Valley Organic Producers Association (FVOPA) since 2004.

-When Mike's dad set out to grow vegetables, he knew the risks and dangers involved in using chemicals in growing.
+When Justin's grandfather set out to grow vegetables, he knew the risks and dangers involved in using chemicals in growing.
 His training included the use of chemicals in all aspects of growing.
 It was just after World War II, and chemical fertilizers and pesticides were all introduced as derivatives of war gases.
 The nursery business imported all that technology.